ricardotorquato/typescript-todo-api/README.md

 The command `npm run migrate` will run the migrations on your database.

 The command `npm run migrate:make -- {migration_name}` will create a new migration file on `./database/migrations`

+The command `npm run populate` will create the default user.

 ## Building and running